Agoric/agoric-sdk/packages/zoe/docs/zoe-catalog-of-storage.md

 [6a2e217](https://github.com/Agoric/agoric-sdk/commit/6a2e217d7829be169d77fc02ceabe28647a43525)
 it is dropped after a reallocate uses it up.
 Still needs to be dropped if the associated seat no longer exists and it wasn't used.

-### zcfSeatToSeatHandle - WeakStore from `@agoric/store`

-A merge mistake.
-Should be deleted here: https://github.com/Agoric/agoric-sdk/pull/3008

 ### activeZCFSeats - WeakStore from `@agoric/store`

 A (zcfSeat, allocation) is created when a user calls `E(zoe).offer` or